-- 1 Allen key 3 mm. - · 1 Allen key 4 mm. - 1 Allen key 5 mm. - Switch off the main power switch on the control panel. - 2.
+- 1 Allen key 3 mm. - 1 Allen key 4 mm. - 1 Allen key 5 mm. - 1.
+Switch off the main power switch on the control panel. - 2.
 Remove the seat cushion by lifting it straight up. - 3.
 Remove the seat plates, they are fitted with four screws at the back and front edge.
-See fig. 175. - 4.
-Disconnect the Tilt motor cabling from the contact block at the seat frame.
+See fig. 175. - Remove the UniTrack rail on the right hand side of the seat.
+It is assembled with two screws.
+See Uni-Track rails, Page 108. - Disconnect the Tilt motor cabling from the contact block at the seat frame.
 Release the cable from its cable brackets on the right hand side of the seat.
-See fig. 176 Make note of how the cable is assembled with consideration to subsequent assembling.
-See AP Elevator Tilt Motor Cabling, Page 79.
+Make note of how the cable is assembled with consideration to subsequent assembling.
+See AP Elevator Tilt Motor Cabling, Page 77.